 Struggling with how much do you have to be in debt to file Chapter 7 bankruptcy?
 Surprisingly, there is no minimum dollar requirement to file.
 This is contrary to what many people believe.

-In fact, you can file Chapter 7 with as little as $10,000 or as much as $1,500,000 of debt.
-At our firm, we often explain to clients that the question isn’t about a minimum amount of debt for Chapter 7, but rather about your specific financial situation.
+Chapter 7 does not have a minimum debt requirement.
+The more important questions involve your income, the types of debt you owe, your ability to repay, your property, and your overall financial situation.
 Chapter 7 is actually the most common type of bankruptcy filed by individuals in the United States, and for good reason – most cases take just 4-6 months to complete.

-Despite concerns about losing possessions, more than 95% of Chapter 7 filers keep everything they own.
+In many Chapter 7 cases, debtors are able to keep their property through available exemptions.
+Whether you can keep particular assets depends on the exemption system selected, the value and type of property, liens, and the facts of the case.
 However, if you’re considering this path, one helpful guideline we recommend is this: if you can’t realistically pay off your debt within 2 to 3 years, bankruptcy is worth considering.

 In this article, we’ll guide you through everything you need to know about debt requirements for Chapter 7 bankruptcy, eligibility factors beyond debt amount, and how to determine if this option is right for your situation.